-At Loreto College, we understand the importance of music education in the development of a child's creative and analytical skills.
-The Music Program at Loreto offers a diverse, sequential and engaging experience in music performance and music studies for all children from Early Learning through to Year 12, including Elective Music in Years 8, 9 and 10 and SACE Stage 1 and 2.
-Our purpose-built facilities include a professional theatre and Music Studio.
+At Loreto College, we recognise the vital role of the Performing Arts in nurturing a child's creative, social, and analytical development.
+Engaging in the Performing Arts fosters confidence, independence, and collaboration.
+Our music program provides a rich, sequential, and engaging musical experience for students from Early Learning through to Year 12, including elective music courses in Years 8, 9, 10, and SACE Stage 1 and 2.